It is estimated that 1 in 66 children and youth has been diagnosed with autism in Canada, yet many people don’t even know what it really is!

 Sharing the joys & successes, plus the fears & challenges of raising an autistic child

 In 2016 one of my children was diagnosed with Autism Spectrum Disorder.
 Though I was surrounded by supportive family and friends; I felt completely alone.
 None of them could relate to what I was going through.
-What helped me during that time was hearing stories of people who had been through a similar experience and found their way to a more hopeful and positive side of autism.
+What helped me during that time was hearing stories of people who had been through a similar experience and found their way to a more positive outlook on autism.

 Since that time I have embraced the fact my child’s diagnosis has been a gift.
-I have been able to connect with some incredible therapists, met some amazing talents in the research field, and have learned so much from books, seminars and info sessions.
+I have been able to connect with some incredible therapists and autistic self advocates.
+I’ve also met some amazing talents in the research field, and have learned much from books, seminars and info sessions.

 My goal is to share my experiences in the hope that it benefits someone else in their journey.
 To cultivate a community where we can celebrate the joys and successes, but also the fears and challenges of ASD.

 So what are you waiting for?
 If you’re ready to hear my story and share it with your audience, hit the link below to get in touch.